-Chapter 2 is dealing with philosophical aspects of education and covers the limits of science and scientific truth, human dimensions and basic laws and rules in harmony with Nature as to help education comply with those rules.
+Chapter 2 is dealing with philosophical aspects of education and covers the limits of science and scientific truth, human dimensions and basic Nature laws and Nature rules as to help education comply with those rules.
 Consequently, it introduces two models covering the optimum mind performance and acceptable mind performance for a constructive human mind.
 Then are used mathematics to analyze human error and its acceptable limits to separate right from wrong, good from bad and correct from error.
 More analysis is performed to provide philosophical bases for stable peace and democratic procedures and for many other things affecting education.